UCI-GDIM32-W25/hw1-Ignis134/README.md

 If you added any other outside assets, list them here!
 - [Sprout Lands sprite asset pack](https://cupnooble.itch.io/sprout-lands-asset-pack) - character and item sprites
 - [Brackeys' Platformer Bundle](https://brackeysgames.itch.io/brackeys-platformer-bundle) - Character and item sprites

+## Prof comments
+Thank you for making the connection between your plan and the code that you implemented super clear.

+Please consider checking that the formatting in your Devlog turns out how you expected on the Github website.
+This will make it a lot easier for me to read.
+See the [README formatting guide here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).